 We recognise that some children have extra emotional and social needs that need to be developed and nurtured.
 These needs can manifest themselves in a number of ways, including behavioural difficulties, anxiousness, and struggling to communicate effectively.

-- Individual nurture/ 'Thrive' sessions.
+- Individual / small group pastoral sessions.